aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/working-with-worksheet/moving-worksheets/_index.md

 {{% /alert %}}
 ## **Move Worksheets within a Workbook**
 Aspose.Cells.GridDesktop provides a method, Aspose.Cells.GridDesktop.WorksheetCollection.MoveTo(), that is used to move a worksheet to the specified index.
-It takes the indexes (zero-based) of the source worksheet and destination worksheet as parameters.
-It is basically used to move a worksheet to another location in the same spreadsheet.
+It takes the indexes (zero‑based) of the source worksheet and destination worksheet as parameters.
+It is used to move a worksheet to another location in the same spreadsheet.

 The following example shows how to move a worksheet to another location within the workbook.